You have to be prepared while visiting Ireland for the first time. Start with these 17 tips and add your own as you go.

 6. Admire clean cities and towns when visiting Ireland

-7. Lean how to drive on the left when visiting Ireland for the first time
+7. Learn how to drive on the left when visiting Ireland for the first time

 8. Master your driving skills on narrow roads of Ireland

 Besides driving on the left, narrow roads of Ireland scare many first-time visitors from driving here.
-The roads especially in the countryside get so narrow that vehicles driving in the opposite directions almost collide when passing each other.
+The roads, especially in the countryside, get so narrow that vehicles driving in the opposite directions almost touch each other when passing by.